1platform/onebe/docs/classes/DB_Mongo_ObserverServiceBase.ObserverServiceBase.md

 ▸ `Abstract` **register**(): `void`

-The method used to register a new observer.
+The method used to register observers for the models handled by the services defined in this class.

 #### Returns